-The most talked – Red Light District.
+9. Stroll through the most talked about street of Amsterdam- Red Light District.

 Welcome to the world of lust and sex! -There is one similarity between Dam square and the Red Light District.
 You can go on watching people and the happenings in the Square.
 While the latter one is more of gawking and hot+happening.

 You may have seen the walking streets of Pattaya and Phuket, but the Red Light district is nowhere comparable to those except all of those who sell sex.
 The difference is men/women don’t stand on the streets to seduce you.

 There is no massage, either.
 Instead, they stand behind a door in a red-lit room.